kalmbach/static-site-generator/README.md

 # static-site-generator
-Generate html from preact components and markdown files.

 It uses Preact server side rendering [preact-render-to-string](https://github.com/preactjs/preact-render-to-string) to generate the static html pages from Preact components.
 The articles are rendered from markdown files.